derdesign/multi/README.md

 });
 ```

+There are several examples provided on the various uses of Multi, available in the `examples/` directory.

 ## Options

-The following parameters are accepted in the Multi configuration object (second parameter of constructor):
+The following options are accepted in the Multi configuration object (second parameter of constructor):

 **parallel**: Determines if the methods will run in parallel.
-Defaults to `false`.
+Defaults to `false`

 **interrupt**: Interrupts execution if an error is encountered.
-Defaults to `false`.
+Defaults to `false`

-## Examples

-There are several examples provided on the various uses of Multi, available in the `examples/` directory.

 ## License